sqm-autorate/sqm-autorate/README.md

    ```bash
    sh -c "$(wget -q -O- https://raw.githubusercontent.com/Fail-Safe/sqm-autorate/testing/lua-threads/sqm-autorate-setup.sh)"
    ```
+4. If the setup script gives a warning about a configuration file `sqm-autorate-NEW`, use that file to replace `/etc/config/sqm-autorate`
-4. When the setup script completes, edit the config file `/etc/config/sqm-autorate` to set:
+5. When the setup script completes, edit the config file `/etc/config/sqm-autorate` to set:
    * `transmit_kbits_base` to the "nominal" upload speed that your connection provides on a good day
    * `receive_kbits_base` to the "nominal" download speed
    * `transmit_kbits_min` to the lowest upload rate you would accept when controllling bufferbloat